What are industrial injuries?

-You can still receive IIDB if you’re claiming contribution-based Employment and Support Allowance Incapacity Benefit; contribution-based Jobseeker’s Allowance, and State Pension.
+You can still receive IIDB if you’re claiming contribution-based Employment and Support Allowance, Incapacity Benefit, contribution-based Jobseeker’s Allowance or State Pension.

 What other benefits may be received due to industrial accidents or diseases?

-Constant Attendance Allowance (CAA) which can be claimed for diseases which started before 1 October 1990 and which resulted in a 100% disability rating which necessitates constant attention and care every day.
+Constant Attendance Allowance (CAA) – can be claimed for diseases which resulted in a 100% disability rating which necessitates constant attention and care every day.

 Reduced Earnings Allowance (REA) is available if you can’t do your usual job or other work with similar pay because of an accident or disease caused by work; and you have a disability or injury which began before 1 October 1990.

 When do I claim for benefits?